11ty/11ty-website/docs/overview.md

 Eleventy is **not a JavaScript framework**—that means *zero boilerplate client-side JavaScript*.
 We’re thinking long term and opting out of the framework rat race.
 The tool chain, code conventions, and modules you use in your front end stack are decoupled from this tool.
 Work from a solid foundation of <a href="/docs/resources/#pre-rendered-templates" class="buzzword">pre-rendered templates</a> that suit your project’s <a href="/docs/resources/#progressive-enhancement" class="buzzword">progressive enhancement</a> baseline requirements.

+Eleventy is **incremental**.
+You don’t need to start an Eleventy project from scratch.
+Eleventy is flexible enough to allow conversion of only a few templates at a time.
+Migrate as fast or as slow as you’d like.

 Eleventy **works great with data**—use both front matter and external data files to inject content into templates.

 Read more about [**Eleventy’s project goals**.](https://www.zachleat.com/web/introducing-eleventy/)